Ray Walker (footballer, born 1963): Later career

 After leaving Port Vale, Walker spent time as a player-coach with Conference new boys Leek Town, including a five-game spell as caretaker manager from 17 March 1998.
 He played a total of 45 games in the 1997–98 season.
 Later that year he became player-manager at North West Counties League side Newcastle Town, where he remained until leaving to join the Crewe Alexandra academy in 2001.
 The "Castle" finished fourth in Division One in 1998–99, second in 1999–2000 and ninth in 2000–01.
 They also reached the semi-finals of the FA Vase in 1999–2000.

 Style of play

 Known as the "Hoddle of the lower leagues", Walker was an expert passer.
 He boasted all the qualities of a top-flight midfielder, except pace.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.
+In December 2025, supporters voted him onto the all-time Port Vale XI on the club's official website.